Holiday donation letters are critical for year-end fundraising campaigns.

 #1 St. Anthony Holiday Donation Appeal

-This letter from St. Anthony is a great example of a well-designed holiday appeal.
+This letter from St. Anthony created by Direct Axis is a great example of a well-designed holiday appeal.
 It uses compelling visuals to draw the reader in and includes a tear off at the bottom to make donating easy.

 They’ve also included a special note about their situation during the COVID19 crisis, making their appeal timely and relevant – and they’ve not forgotten that all-important outer envelope (see tips further down).